 Extractors are hired to isolate important cannabinoids, most often THC and CBD, from cannabis plants so they can be used in a store’s products.
-This process is done chemically, so you’ll need a college degree, preferably in chemistry.
+This process is done chemically, so you will need a college degree in chemistry.

-This job may require a lot of schooling, but it’s also very lucrative.
-If you’re in or planning on attending college, and maybe looking for cannabis careers, think about that.
+This job may require a lot of schooling, but it is also very lucrative.
+If you are in or planning on attending college, and maybe looking for cannabis careers, think about that.

-This isn’t one of the most lucrative jobs in the marijuana industry, but it’s one of the most accessible.
+This isn’t one of the most lucrative jobs in the marijuana industry, but it is one of the most accessible.
 To get a job as a budtender, all you need is some experience in retail and customer service skills.

-You might want to know a few things about marijuana, but it’s not necessary.
+You might want to know a few things about marijuana, but it is not necessary.
 Many shops will train you and give you information on the products they offer.

 Perhaps you want a job as a budtender but have no idea where to look.
-This site has a job board that lists various jobs in the cannabis industry in the United States and nearby countries.
+Some progressive sites have a job board that list various jobs in the cannabis industry in the United States and nearby countries.

 It can also help you find training programs that will teach you how to work in a dispensary.